shrishtisemwal002/multiStepForm2/README.md

 3. Dynamic navigation between form steps

-To run this project locally, follow these steps:
 Clone this repository to your local machine using : git clone https://github.com/shrishtisemwal002/multiStepForm2.git

 Credits

-2. Bootstrap framework for styling
+1. Bootstrap framework for styling
-3. Font Awesome for icons
+2. Font Awesome for icons